barisione/transequilibrium/reTrumplation.md

 This bot is implemented using [TransEquilibrium](https://github.com/barisione/transequilibrium/).

 If any tweet is offensive or inappropriate, I'm sorry.
-This is just an effect of automatica translation.
+This is just an effect of automatic translation.
 Contact me and I will remove the tweet.

 **Images used on Twitter:**